honeycombio/academy-instrumentation-python/01_autoinstrument/README.md

 > 🔖 This step assumes that you have a Honeycomb API Key.
 If you don't have one, you can sign up for a free account at [Honeycomb](https://ui.honeycomb.io/signup) and follow the directions [here](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key) to get an API key.

-We are going to add autoinstrumentation for the backend-for-frontend-python service for the Meminator app.

-### Steps:

-To add autoinstrumentation follow the steps below:

-1. In the project root directory, copy the example.env file to a new file called .env and update the following:
+In the project root directory, copy the `example.env` file to a new file called `.env` and update the following:

 ```shell
 HONEYCOMB_API_KEY=<ADD_YOUR_API_KEY>